Package 'CoSMoS'

 plot(y)

-## You wish to generate a time series of size 1000
+## Generate a time series of length 1000 following the Beta distribution

 margarg = list(shape1 = .6,